-The proposal reach far – it would restrict any and all words that in a single government’s view are of “national interest” including names of “regions of countries, regions of continents, sub-regions of countries, rivers, mountains, among others.”
+The proposal reaches too far – it would restrict any and all words that, in a single government’s view, are of “national interest” – including names of “regions of countries, regions of continents, sub-regions of countries, rivers, mountains, among others.”
 Although not geographic names per se, the GAC Sub-group’s proposed restrictions additionally extend to words that describe people or languages.
 How could any applicant realistically be expected to know which words every government (or other relevant authority) in the world lays claim to?
-Obviously such a policy is unworkable the over, vague and uncertain abridgements on expression.
-Additionally the proposal’s arbitrariness is ripe for abuse and confusion in the administration of the domain name system.
+Obviously such a policy is unworkable due to the overly broad, vague and uncertain abridgements on expression it would impose.
+Additionally, the proposal’s arbitrariness is ripe for abuse and confusion in the administration of the domain name system.

 The proposal is also problematic for its substantial lack of clarity regarding which “relevant governments or public authorities” must provide permissions before a word can be used in a domain name.
 Take the simple yet illustrative example of the Great Lakes Region and international waterway straddling Canada and the U.S. From whom should an applicant obtain permission before the words “Great Lakes” can be used in a gTLD?
 Who are the “relevant governments and authorities” that must provide permission before the gTLD can go forward in such case?
-Is it the government of the United States Canada?
-Perhaps the State of Michigan or the province of Ontario must be consulted.
+Is it the government of the United States, Canada or both?
+Perhaps the State of Michigan or the province of Ontario must be consulted, too.
 What about the sovereign Indian Nations after which the Great Lakes of Huron, Ontario, Michigan, and Erie were named – would their permission be required also should any application include those words?
 The lack of clarity as to which relevant authorities must provide advance permission for a gTLD application to go forward and the lack of clarity as to which words require advance permission render the proposal entirely unworkable from a practical standpoint.

 Under the GNSO’s adopted policy, Recommendation 1 of its New gTLD Implementation Guidelines clearly states that “all applicants…should be evaluated against transparent, and predictable criteria, fully available to the applicants prior to the initiation of the process… No subsequent selection criteria should be used in the selection process.”
-How the GAC Sub-group’s proposal on geographic names could be adopted without repealing the GNSO’s policy, which requires objectively knowable and predictable criteria has not been discussed.
+How the GAC Sub-group’s proposal on geographic names could be adopted without repealing the GNSO’s policy, which requires objectively knowable and predictable criteria, has not been discussed.

 A Permission-Required DNS is Anti-Innovation

-Another problematic aspect of the GAC Sub-group’s proposal on geographic names is the and complexity of permissions required before gTLDs are allowed to proceed will have a stifling effect on innovation.
-The proposal adds burdensome red-tape, will slow the development of the Internet, and saddles consumers with higher costs.
+Another problematic aspect of the GAC Sub-group’s proposal on geographic names is the number and complexity of permissions required before gTLDs are allowed to proceed.
+This will have a stifling effect on innovation.
+The proposal adds burdensome red-tape, will slow the development of the Internet, and saddles consumers with higher costs and restricted choices.
 This plan basically creates a veto power that any government or other relevant authority could exercise over any proposed gTLD.
-It invites politicization into the DNS administration, which is healthy to the growth and development of the Internet.
+It invites politicization into the DNS administration, which is unhealthy to the growth and development of the Internet.

-Permissionless innovation is a fundamental characteristic of the Internet that contributed dramatically to its growth and beneficial development t would be unfortunate for ICANN to move the DNS into a permission-required environment, where any government in the world can veto any gTLD which contains a word it claims invokes national sensitivities.
+Permissionless innovation is a fundamental characteristic of the Internet that contributed dramatically to its growth and beneficial development.
+It would be unfortunate for ICANN to move the DNS into a permission-required environment, where any government in the world can veto any gTLD which contains a word it unilaterally claims invokes national sensitivities.

 An analysis of the possible benefits of the proposal weighed against the harms to innovation and free expression would be an important step of any serious consideration of such a policy’s adoption.